jimohafeezco/spotmini/README.md

 ![alt text](/media/robot_move.gif)

+### Sensing

+Two sensors namely the IMU sensor cand the Camera sensor have been included in the Gazebo model.
+This sensors subscribes to the robot joint topic and read information from it.

+To get Camera Images,run:
+"rosrun image_view image_saver image:=/camera1/image_raw" on the terminal and Images of the camera would be saved automatically in the Gazebo model workspace.
+A python script, ```takePhoto.py``` was written as a subscriber node to save the image automatically and the publisher node included in the Gazebo model launch file.

 P.S: This work would continually be improved upon and the whole of the robot would move , detect obstacles and change direction of motion.